Skip to main content

 Do I need separate bonds for each Colorado city?

 Yes.
 Because Colorado has no state license, each municipality operates independently.
 If you work in Denver and Aurora, you need separate bonds for each city.
 Some contractors working across the Front Range maintain three or four municipal bonds simultaneously.
-We can issue all of them under a single application.
+We can issue all of them under a single application, simplifying your paperwork and often reducing overall costs.

 How long does it take to get a Colorado contractor bond?